 If you are using other mouse guards and you are still experiencing the absconding problem, I would advise you not to think twice about buying this tool.
 Personally, I have installed them on all my 13 hives, and the result is increased honey production.

 Some farm chemicals are harmful to the pollinators.
 You can lose the entire colony from agrochemicals, and these insects can leave if they sense any deadly substance.

 Do not use pesticides or other harmful chemicals near the apiary.
 It is advisable to use environment-friendly chemicals to control pests and insects in your farm.
 Find out the safety of the fertilizers you use in your farm and keep them away if they are harmful to the insects.

-12. Create More Hive Space - Great Way to Prevent Bees From Leaving
+12. Create More Hive Space

+This is a great way to prevent bees from leaving.
 Bees can leave your hive if there is no more space to store honey and raise broods.
 They can also abscond if the structure is overpopulated or congested.

 Install supers to create more space, and the best place to install them is on the inside top part.
 You can also install an excluder to prevent the queen from laying eggs on the honey combs.

 Bee absconding is something that you would not want it to happen to your apiculture business.
 But the good thing is that you can control it if it occurs.
 You can ensure that the pollinators do not swarm or leave by taking care of the things discussed above.

 So grow your business without any worries of the absconding or swarming problem.
 If you practice apiculture for subsistence purposes, keep the bees put in your apiary and enjoy natural honey throughout.

 - Robinson Gene E., Visscher, P. Kirk.
 "Effect of Low Temperature Narcosis on Honey B' (Hymenoptera: Apidae) Foraging Behavior".
 The Florida Entomologist.
 Book.
 (1984).